jsmootiv/jsmootiv.github.io/_posts/2017-08-11-can-you-really-hack-ethereum-smart-contracts.md

 Believe it or not, this happens all of the time.

 When you do something like send a wire from your bank account, the bank ~~keeps~~ charges you a fee.
-If the bank charges you more then they are supposed to you would need to convince a judge that the bank violated the terms of the agreement that you had setup with the bank.
+If the bank charges you more than they are supposed to you would need to convince a judge that the bank violated the terms of the agreement that you had setup with the bank.
 If the judge agrees with you the judge forces the bank to suffer consequences.

 The whole idea behind the blockchain is to remove the need to trust a judge or any other singular 3rd party to maintain the history of transactions or resolve disputes.
 This is done via the consensus process I mentioned above.